WHen should you consider air duct repair in your home?

-When you think of an HVAC system, more often than not you focus on the main components such as the furnace or air conditioning unit.
+HVAC Refrigeration Process and the Role of RefrigerantsMost people ignore air duct repair as something they shouldn't consider.
+And these understandable, since more often than not you focus on the main components such as the furnace or air conditioning unit.
 It is important to understand that for an HVAC system to work efficiently, it is a network of interrelated and equally important components.
 One of the components of an HVAC system is ductwork.
-Your HVAC system’s ductwork consist of a conduit of passageways for deliver or remove air into and out of the HVAC unit.
+Your HVAC system’s ductwork consists of a conduit of passageways for delivering or remove air into and out of the HVAC unit.
 Ducts are commonly constructed using the following materials.

 • Galvanized steel